AliGhorashiCMT/Sparse-networks-for-topological-photonics/rectangular_lattices/README.md

   **run_inverse_design_from_KAN.sh**: Bash script that runs inverse design through gradient descent directly on KAN network.

   **level-set-fourier-lattice.scm**: Defines the dielectric function in real space.
 Note the counterintuitive ($x \leftrightarrow y$) switch in the material function, which was implemented for consistency with previous code.

+  **failure_modes.ipynb**: For two specific cases of inverse design failure (at high contrast), we plot the band structures as contrast is increased to elucidate how the failure comes about.
+In particular, we plot the gaps between the first and second bands at the high symmetry points, $Y$, $A$ and $B$ to determine whether a gap closing causes a transition between topological classes.

 ### Symbolic formulas derived through KANs

 The formulas derived from the KANs (to predict the symmetry class of the lowest TM mode) may be found in seven `.pkl` files: `formula-class(class).pkl`, where `class` is a zero based index, ranging from $0$ to $7$.